MatthewMeade/CaffeineTracker/spec.md

     user_id UUID NOT NULL REFERENCES users(id),

-    drink_id UUID REFERENCES drinks(id), -- Optional, if selected from drinks list
+    drink_id UUID NOT NULL REFERENCES drinks(id),

-    caffeine_mg NUMERIC(10, 2) NOT NULL, -- Actual mg consumed for this entry
+    quantity INTEGER NOT NULL DEFAULT 1, -- Number of drinks consumed

     consumed_at TIMESTAMP WITH TIME ZONE NOT NULL, -- Date and time of consumption